Computerliebe93/IDS---Spring-2021---Hand-In-2/README.md

     "Question Point":    Puts a question mark at the end of the sentence.

     "Period":            Puts a dot at the end of the sentence.

+    "Exclamation Mark":  Puts an exclamation mark at the end of the sentence.